ameseee/kwk-curriculum-site/swift-ios/lessons/access-camera-display-photos/index.md

 ## Access the Camera - Setup

 We need to do a little set up.
-Our class needs to `inherit`, or take in the information that two apple classes have - UIImagePickerControllerDelegate and UINavigationControllerDelegate.
+Our class needs to **inherit**, or take in the information that two apple classes have - `UIImagePickerControllerDelegate` and `UINavigationControllerDelegate`.

-We already know about UIImagePickerController.
+We already know about `UIImagePickerController`.
 The Delegate added on tells the program, whenever I get information from the camera, this delegate class is the place I will send that information back to (information being the photo selected/taken).
-The UINavigationControllerDelegate is what allows us to navigate from our screen to the camera screen.
+The `UINavigationControllerDelegate` is what allows us to navigate from our screen to the camera screen.
 Behind the scenes, it's a `seque`, just written with code rather than the segue's we've seen with the arrows on the storyboard.
 > Step 1.
-Inherit from UIImagePickerControllerDelegate and UINavigationControllerDelegate (line 11/12)
+Inherit from `UIImagePickerControllerDelegate` and `UINavigationControllerDelegate` (line 11/12)

 Then, we need to create a property (variable) in this class.
 The value of it will store an object created from `UIImagePickerController`
 > Step 2.
-Create an object from UIImagePickerController class, stored in variable (line 13)
+Create an object from `UIImagePickerController` class, stored in variable (line 13)

 Last, in the `viewDidLoad` function, which runs each time the view loads, we need to tell the `imagePicker`, or object from `UIImagePickerController` that it needs to send, or delegate, information back to this class (self).
 > Step 3.
-Tell that instance to give it's information to this class (line 17)
+Tell that object to give it's information to this class (line 17)

 <br>
 <img class="medium" src="./assets/camera-setup.png">